12 Agile Skills for Every Graduate

 2. Adaptability and flexibility

-Are you able to quickly adjust your approach when tasks or priorities change?
-This helps you keep pace with evolving project needs.
+The ability to adjust your approach when priorities change helps you keep pace with evolving project requirements.

 Projects often face unexpected challenges.
-Quick, creative problem-solving keeps progress moving without delays.
+Effective problem-solving keeps work moving and reduces delays.

 4. Time management

-Managing your time effectively allows you to complete tasks within short work cycles and meet deadlines.
+Managing your time well allows you to complete tasks within short work cycles and meet deadlines.

 5. Self-management